 Secure File Sharing With CapLinked

 CapLinked is a leading provider of VDRs, used and trusted by those in multiple industries.
-A CapLinked VDR provides secure file sharing, along with the tools required by all parties involved in a business deal.
+A CapLinked VDR provides secure FTP file sharing, along with the tools required by all parties involved in a business deal.
 These simple yet secure features include high-level admin controls, document and version control, 24/7 customer service and multiple layers of security.
 To see how a VDR will help your merger and securely manage your documents during the M&A process, start a free trial of our VDR solution that will ease your worries about safe and secure peer-to-peer file sharing.

 Chris Capelle is a technology expert, writer and instructor.
 For over 25 years, he has worked in the publishing, advertising and consumer products industries.